James Stokoe: Mammoth Sized, Jaw-Dropping Years

 That roar is a killer!

 After all of these efforts how can Stokoe find commercial work that can fit with him?
-Wouldn’t you know it but instead of expending too much effort on creating a world to upend itself, he finds work in an existing one; no it’s not in superheroes, but with kaiju.
-After first encountering Godzilla in cover art he gets the chance to explore the eras of the King of the Monsters.
+Wouldn’t you know it but he finds an extra large costume! … No, not in superheroes!
+Kaiju.
+After doing Godzilla cover art, he gets the chance to explore the eras of the King of the Monsters.
 Godzilla and his rivals are both things of horror and fascination, not unlike the comic industry.
 What does a someone do and what lengths does he do to get himself an acknowledgement from the indifference of it all?
 That is the plot of Godzilla: The Half-Century War.

 Short But Sweet

 With this success Stokoe finds himself getting a little more work in the industry.
-While Stokoe was still working on Half Century War he was also involved in a Kickstarter project with Mark Andrew Smith, Sullivan’s Sluggers.
+While Stokoe was still working on Half Century War he got involved in a Kickstarter project with Mark Andrew Smith, Sullivan’s Sluggers.
 It’s a decent piece about putting out effort after a losing streak when lives are on the line.
-Unfortunately creative differences can get in the way; according to Smith, Stokoe’s lack of schedule commitments approach to illustration didn’t suit Smith’s goals.
+Unfortunately creative differences can get in the way.
+According to Smith, Stokoe’s art process didn’t suit Smith’s schedules.
 Stokoe didn’t even want anything to do with the project after this. …Wait does this mean I violated his wishes?

 Well anyway, after this Stokoe’s mainstream work is usually short.
 Stokoe’s art style is a little too busy for long running series.
 His go-with-the-flow attitude combines with this art to create moments of surrealism.
-It certainly fits characters like Moon Knight who deals with psychedelic situations.
-With all of the detail and warping physics in play, this is probably for the best as characters and reader could disorient.
+Between Moon Knight a red necked Dr. Spectrum, and a few anthologies, this is probably for the best.

 Danger In Reverence